datacentred/puppet/modules/dc_ldap/README.md

 This module adds puppet functions to administer LDAP directory entries.

+## Specs

+Run the specs from this subdirectory with `rake spec`.
+You'll have to run `bundle install` first.

 ## Functions

 Each function returns a status code and message: